 This new Act will be in power from October and many within the industry believe that it will be vital in ensuring that those traders who chose to go outside of the law will be clamped down on, and in time be unable to trade.

-So in summary, those that trade in the scrap metal industry must now be licensed and not only this, they can only trade cashlessly.
+So in summary, those that trade in the scrap car industry must now be licensed and not only this, they can only trade cashlessly.
 For those of you that may deal with scrap metal dealers you need to remember one simple point.

 “If you sell metal to a scrap metal dealer, do not expect to be paid in cash; if the dealer does he will be breaking the law.”

 At Scrap Car Comparison we welcome any new methods and papers that ensure the customer is protected against below standard traders.
 So it’s a big green thumbs up for this new Act from us.
-If you are interested in learning more about this important new piece of legislation, why not visit the Government website for more information.